stephen0210/springbooteurekadocker/README.md

 </ol>
 Last command should be run from the root folder of project.<br>
 Also you can skip the step 2 , the project folder has the bootJar in build folder. <br>
+The spring boot jars will be created as the part of the process, if you use this docker command <br>
+docker-compose  -f docker-compose-gradle-build.yml up<br>
+Note : this will take time as the jars and pluggins are downloaded by the gradle at runtime<br>
 If you want to make changes in the existing code , only then you need to run bootJar command using gradle
 <br><br>
 This project is spring boot rest eureka example with gradle.